puzzle-js/puzzle-warden/README.md

 ## Features
 - 📥  **Smart Caching** Caches requests by converting HTTP requests to smart key strings. ✅
 - 🚧  **Request Holder** Stopping same request to be sent multiple times. ✅
-- 🔌  **Support** Warden can be used with anything but it has out of the box support for [request](https://github.com/request/request). ✅
+- 🔌  **Support** Warden can be used with anything but it supports [request](https://github.com/request/request) out of the box. ✅
 - 😎  **Easy Implementation** Warden can be easily implemented with a few lines of codes. ✅
 - 🔁  **Request Retry** Requests will automatically be re-attempted on recoverable errors. 📝
-- 📇  **Schema Parser** Uses provided schema for parsing json faster. 📝
+- 📇  **Schema Parser** Warden uses a schema which can be provided by you for parsing JSON faster. 📝
 - 🚥  **API Queue** Throttles API calls to protect target service. 📝
 - 👻  **Request Shadowing** Copies a fraction of traffic to a new deployment for observation. 📝
-- 🚉  **Reverse Proxy** It can be deployable as an external application which can serve as reverse proxy. 📝
+- 🚉  **Reverse Proxy** It can be deployable as an external application which can serve as a reverse proxy. 📝
 - 📛  **Circuit Breaker** Immediately refuses new requests to provide time for the API to become healthy. 📝

 ![Warden Achitecture](./warden_architecture.svg)